Policies & Standards of Conduct

 Standards of Conduct

-Participation in all Office of Wellness Services facilities and programming is a privilege.
-All members and guests who participate in OWS programming or use recreational facilities are expected to:
+Participation in fitness center facilities and programming is a privilege.
+All members and guests who participate in fitness center programming or use recreational facilities are expected to:

-- Treat the OWS staff and facilities with respect and respond appropriately to all reasonable staff requests.
+- Treat the fitness center staff and facilities with respect and respond appropriately to all reasonable staff requests.